dohyeonYoon/Nova-Vision/README.md

 | 3.8.0+ | Windows 10 | X |  X |

 ## :arrow_down: Installation
-1. Print the checkerboard PDF file and use the stereo_capture.py code to capture images simultaneously from both cameras (recommended to capture more than 50 images).
-2. Use the captured checkerboard images and the calibration.py code to calibrate both cameras.
-3. Adjust the parameters of the disparity map using the disparity.py code.
-4. Reconstruct the disparity map using the img2disp.py code and reconstruct a 3D point cloud from the disparity map.

 Clone repo and install [requirements.txt](https://github.com/dohyeonYoon/pyStereo/blob/main/requirements.txt) in a **Python>=3.8.0** environment, including